rieck/harry/README.md

 processing string data in compressed form and may drastically save storage space.

-    --enable-openmp         Enable support for OpenMP

-This feature enables support for OpenMP in Harry.
-The loading of strings and the computation of similarity measures will be distributed across multiple cores if possible.

     --enable-md5hash        Enable MD5 as alternative hash

-Sally uses a hash function for mapping words to symbols.
+Harry uses a hash function for mapping words to symbols.
 By default the very efficient Murmur hash is used for this task.
 In certain critical cases it may be useful to use a cryptographic hash as MD5.